Nearly Two Years With Ivy

 It’s funny.
 When she strolls back to me with the swirly toy in her mouth, she looks like the cat that ate the canary.
 She looks really proud of herself.

-She strides toward me with finesse.
+Ivy strides toward me with finesse.
 Like she’s practiced for this moment all of her life.
+And she taught me to play fetch, instead of the other way around.

 Watching Out The French Doors:

-Ivy loves to sit at the French doors and stare out at the bird bath that is just a few feet from the door.
+Ivy loves to sit at the French doors and stare out at the bird bath just a few feet away.
 She gets really excited when the sparrows all swoop in at once.

 Because she gets so much exercise now, she really values her naps.